 Visit the University's Keep Learning site for resources, information, and support you need for your fall courses.

 The University has guidelines about attendance that faculty incorporate into their syllabi.
-It is up to each faculty member to handle attendance as they determine appropriate, and while faculty are asked to be flexible and understanding with challenges, it is ultimately the student’s responsibility to understand expectations of each of their classes.
+It is up to each faculty member to handle attendance as they determine appropriate.
+While faculty are asked to be flexible and understanding with challenges, it is ultimately the student’s responsibility to understand expectations of each of their classes.

 Review the University’s online guide and visit keeplearning.psu.edu for tips on how you can build positive study habits in your new environment.
 We know you are likely dealing with new responsibilities and distractions away from campus.
 If you are feeling overwhelmed, confused, or just have questions, please reach out to a member of IST’s Academic Services team for support.
 We are here to help.